karaoke-dev/karaoke-dev.github.io/Developer.md

 - Utility : Some data-process helper.
 - Youtube : Any video upload in youtube.

+## Prefix
+- [Close duplicated] : Old issue, not implemented or fixed in the current milestone.

 ## Example link

 Sometimes lazy to type all the URL, so use the special tag to mark.